Muhammad Kenyatta: Career

 In the mid to late 1960s Kenyatta was an organizer for the Head Start Program that provided early childhood education and health services to impoverished children and their families.
-In the 1970's, he supported the occupation of a building owned by Quakers demanding they pay reparations.Although the Quakers were some of the earliest slaveholders, they were also the earliest abolitionists.
+In the 1970s, he supported the occupation of a building owned by Quakers demanding they pay reparations.
+Although the Quakers were some of the earliest slaveholders, they were also the earliest abolitionists.

 He also worked for the Mississippi Freedom Democratic Party, a group that challenged the denial of voting right to African Americans in Mississippi.
 It was at this time that he received a letter found to have been forged by three F.B.I. agents working in the COINTELPRO program that was aimed at disrupting and discrediting people considered dangerously radical.
 The letter threatened Kenyatta with warnings to stay away from Tougaloo College in Mississippi, where he had been a student.
 He left Mississippi, but later sued the Government for violating his constitutional right to free speech.
 A university spokesman, Arthur Page, said the suit finally came to trial in Jackson, Mississippi, in 1985, but the jury did not decide in his favor.

 Back in Philadelphia Kenyatta continued his activism.
 In 1969 he was elected as national Vice President of the Black Economic Development Conference which set as its guiding document the Black Manifesto which among many things called for reparations for black people.